Understanding The Physical Symptoms Of An Anxiety Attack

 While the exact causes of anxiety disorders are unknown, various genetic and environmental contributors are considered risk factors.
 Having a family member with an anxiety disorder can increase the chances an individual will develop one themselves.

-Below are descriptions of three common anxiety disorders that can cause anxiety attacks: generalized anxiety disorder, separation anxiety disorder, and panic disorder.
-In addition to these conditions, several other anxiety disorders can be diagnosed, including agoraphobia, social anxiety disorder, selective mutism, and specific phobias.
+Below are descriptions of the three most common anxiety disorders that can cause anxiety attacks: generalized anxiety disorder, separation anxiety disorder, and panic disorder.
+In addition to these conditions, several other anxiety disorders can be diagnosed, including agoraphobia, social anxiety disorder, selective mutism, and specific phobias that cause extreme fear of a particular object or situation.

+- Generalized anxiety disorder.
 Marked by excessive apprehension and nervousness, generalized anxiety disorder can significantly impact an individual’s professional life, relationships, and well-being.
-According to the National Alliance on Mental Illness, an individual with generalized anxiety disorder can “become exhausted by worry and experience headaches, tension or nausea”.
+According to the National Alliance on Mental Illness, an individual with generalized anxiety disorder can “become exhausted by worry and experience headaches, tension or nausea.”

-Characterized by the fear of being parted with an attachment figure, separation anxiety disorder often impacts young children, though it can also occur in adolescents and adults.
+- Separation anxiety disorder.
+Characterized by the fear of being parted from an attachment figure, separation anxiety disorder often impacts young children, though it can also occur in adolescents and adults.
 Separation anxiety can cause an individual to avoid leaving home and worry about the safety of the attachment figure.

 Symptoms of an anxiety attack